ThePhD/ThePhD.github.io/_posts/2019-10-13-Small Bit Vector.markdown

 All tests passed (3631334 assertions in 554 test cases)
 ```

-What it took to write all of this tests and get them to pass was really astounding.
-And even then, I can write even more tests across more a few more types and a few more cases: there's special ways to test exception safety, injecting purposefully failing allocators, and verifying `sizeof()` for various configurations of the container do not exceed e.g. its `std::vector` counterpart's size.
+What it took to write all of these tests and get them to pass was really astounding.
+And even then, I can write even more tests across more a few more types and a few more cases: there are special ways to test exception safety, injecting purposefully failing allocators, and verifying `sizeof()` for various configurations of the container do not exceed e.g. its `std::vector` counterpart's size.

 This was my first time building my own contiguous container with:
 - Strong exception guarantees